O'Ginty History, Family Crest & Coats of Arms

 Early History of the O'Ginty family

-Another 107 words (8 lines of text) are included under the topic Early O'Ginty History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Ginty research.
+Another 54 words (4 lines of text) are included under the topic Early O'Ginty History in all our PDF Extended History products and printed products wherever possible.

 O'Ginty Spelling Variations

 Pronunciation, rather than spelling, guided scribes and church officials when recording names during the Middle Ages.
 This practice often resulted in one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname O'Ginty are preserved in these old documents.
 The various spellings of the name that were found include Maginty, MacGinty, McGinty, Ginty, Ginity, Maginnity, O'Ginty, Genty, MacGenty and many more.

 Early Notables of the O'Ginty family (pre 1700)